JiaHaoLim/Retail-Object-Recognition/README.md

   A configuration guide as well as sample configurations have been provided in `configs/`\
   The configuration folder can be changed in `main.py`

+## Troubleshooting:
+  Errors related to `multiprocessing/*.py`: Try reducing the number of workers in the config .yml file.

 ## Credits:
   train.py was made following the tutorial on [PyTorch Finetuning Torchvision Models](https://pytorch.org/tutorials/beginner/finetuning_torchvision_models_tutorial.html)